Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 wrapStakeValidator :: UnsafeFromData r => (r -> ScriptContext -> Bool) -> WrappedStakeValidatorType
 ```

-And provided we have a redeemer type that can be converted to built-in data and we have something of this type, which fits well to what we have defined in the example.So redeemer script context going to bool, then this wrap stake validator converts it into a function of type wrap stake validator type which is built-in data to built-in data to unit.
+Provided we have a redeemer type that can be converted to built-in data, and we have something of this type, which fits well to what we have defined in the example.
+The redeemer script context going to boolean, then this wrap stake validator converts it into a function of type wrap stake validator type which is built-in data to built-in data to unit.

 ```haskell
 stakeValidator :: Address -> StakeValidator